 Do you speak any languages?

 I do speak conversational Spanish.
 I am able to have a normal paced conversation on almost any topic with one person.
 While I am not yet fluent I am getting close.
 When I’m in a place where there aren’t any English or Spanish speakers, I rely on good ol’ hand motions and miming.
-Even though that sounds fairly difficult, it’s been succesful enough that I feel like I am able to travel just about anywhere.
+Even though that sounds fairly difficult, it’s been successful enough that I feel like I am able to travel just about anywhere.
 (Although, the truth is, you can usually find somebody who knows English just about everywhere these days).